ABOUT HARMONIC GROWTH

 Harmonic Growth has been unfolding organically for over 20 years.

-After studying 'Spatial Design' at college Craig worked as an Interior designer.
-When an opportunity to travel in India and Nepal arose in 1995, Craig left his job to spend time exploring the world.
-He spent a number of years working overseas and traveling extensively.
-During this time he experienced many personal healings which aided his quest for clarity and understanding.
+After studying 'Spatial Design' at college I worked as an Interior designer.
+When an opportunity to travel in India and Nepal arose in 1995, I left my job to spend time exploring the world.
+I spent a number of years working overseas and traveling extensively.
+During this time I experienced many personal healings which aided my quest for clarity and understanding.

-His journey of self-discovery continued to deepen after an emotional opening in 1998, when he was attuned to Reiki.
-This pivotal moment instigated many changes in Craig's life and was the beginning of his exploration of life's subtler elements, especially listening to and acting upon my intuition.
+My journey of self-discovery continued to deepen after an emotional opening in 1998, when I was attuned to Reiki.
+This pivotal moment instigated many changes in my life and was the beginning of my exploration of life's subtler elements, especially listening to and acting upon my intuition.
 In 2000 I became a Group Guide for Trees for Life after participating on a Conservation Week in Glen Affric where I experienced a deep connection with the land and an affinity with the aims of the charity.

-Over the past decade Craig has been involved in 'Rights of Passage' weekends for men and teenagers through the charities 'The Mankind Project' and 'Journeyman UK' as well as being a local mentor for Inverness based 'Day 1'.
-Craig has experienced deep healing and powerful growth through the support of these organisations and believes that having rights of passages for different transitions in life can be hugely transformative and are a key element to a healthy community and society.
+Over the past decade I have been involved in 'Rights of Passage' weekends for men and teenagers through the charities 'The Mankind Project' and 'Journeyman UK' as well as being a local mentor for Inverness based 'Day 1'.
+I have experienced deep healing and powerful growth through the support of these organisations and believe that having rights of passages for different transitions in life can be hugely transformative and see them as a key element to a healthy community and society.

-Craig joined the Anam Cara community in 2016 and is currently involved in the running of the retreat centre.
+I joined the Anam Cara community in 2016 and am currently involved in the running of the retreat centre.